 An effective incident response plan will help you:

-• Get ready for emergencies.
+- Get ready for emergencies

-• Resolve incidents promptly.
+- Resolve incidents promptly

-• Reduce the damage caused by the incident.
+- Reduce the damage caused by the incident

-8. Plan incident investigation and remediation
+8. Plan incident investigation and remediation measures

-• Collecting data on the incident (reviewing user sessions, interviewing witnesses, etc.)
+- Collecting data on the incident (reviewing user sessions, interviewing witnesses, etc.)

-• Securing evidence for possible forensic activities
+- Securing evidence for possible forensic activities

-• Reporting the incident to superior officers and regulatory authorities (as required)
+- Reporting the incident to superior officers and regulatory authorities as required

 9. Educate your employees

-• Describe common employee activities that may lead to data breaches and leaks, paying attention to both negligent and malicious actions, and including examples of social engineering attacks
+- Describe common employee activities that may lead to data breaches and leaks, paying attention to both negligent and malicious actions, and including examples of social engineering attacks

 10. Review your program regularly

-• At set intervals
+- At set intervals

-• In case of an insider threat incident
+- After an insider threat incident

 How can Syteca help you implement an insider threat program?